9. Analytics and Reports

 11. Security Features

-There’s another element of SCM software that’s focused squarely on security.
+There’s another element among supply chain tools that’s focused squarely on security.
 Data theft can cause you to lose your position in the market as well as damage your relationships with suppliers.
 For instance, if your demand forecasts were stolen, your competitors would then have insight into the interests and preferences of your customers.
 This would enable other companies more effectively to sell to your market, reducing your profit.
 If financial data is stolen, you may lose the trust of the parties affected such as consumers or business partners.